-- 3.9.7 Following their announcement in May 2021 that it was considering closing its Salvage Arbitration Branch (LSAB) with the potential loss of the LOF itself, Lloyd's should not have been surprised by the substantial feedback and representations from industry and governments.
-Whilst the LOF may have its critics, the benefits and advantage of the form has widespread support even from those who seek not to use it! - 3.9.8 To understand their current views on LOF, recipients were asked to what extent they agreed or disagreed with each of the following statements?
+- \\\\\ - 4.5.8 In 2020 the use of traditional LOF contracts (34) was reported to be at a historic low, confirming a continued decline in its use over recent decades. - 4.5.9 Following the announcement in May 2021 that it was considering closing its LSAB, with the potential loss of the LOF, Lloyd's should not have been surprised by the substantial feedback and representations from industry and governments.
+Whilst the LOF may have its critics, the form has widespread support even from those who seek not to use it! - 4.5.10 To understand current views on LOF, recipients were asked to what extent they agreed or disagreed with each of the following statements: (Fig 9)

 Figure 9.
 Lloyd's Open Form.
-(Base=105)

-- 3.9.9 There is little doubt that LOF is the best-known post-service award contract and there was the acknowledgement that is usage is on the decrease.
-In support of the form, eighty-seven percent (87%) felt that there is a clear educative task needed to ensure that the 'benefits' are understood by all parties. - 3.9.10 Many stakeholders felt that the publishing of all awards and/or settlements might help to encourage use of the form in the future.
-However, there was also strong opposition to this with some saying that the publication of settlements may mean that fewer LOF contracts are signed. - 3.9.11 For parties not willing to disclose settlement awards then this could result in more going to arbitration with resulting higher costs.
-It is for Lloyd's to address how they promote the LOF, but I agree that there needs to be more openness and transparency if the form is to have a future. - 3.9.12 Interestingly, although fifty percent (50%) of stakeholders agreed / strongly agreed that LOF awards were sometimes overly generous, twenty five percent tended to disagree / disagree strongly.
+- 4.5.11 There is little doubt that LOF is the best-known post-service award contract, but there was acknowledgement that its usage is on the decrease.
+In support of the form, eighty-seven percent (87%) of respondents felt that education is needed to ensure that the 'benefits' of LOF are understood by all parties. - 4.5.12 Many stakeholders felt that the publishing of all awards and/or settlements might encourage use of the form in the future.
+However, there was also strong opposition to this with some saying that the publication of settlements may mean that fewer LOF contracts are signed. - 4.5.13 Parties not willing to disclose settlement of awards on private terms risk perpetuating concerns about the cost of a straightforward response under LOF.
+Fifty percent (50%) of stakeholders agreed / strongly agreed that LOF awards were sometimes overly generous.
+Twenty five percent tended to disagree / disagree strongly.
 Twenty five percent (25%) stated that they had insufficient insight to give their opinion.

-It does add some weight to the argument that improved publishing of settlements / awards in the future may encourage greater use of the form in the future.
+These responses add some weight to the argument that improved publishing of settlements / awards in the future may encourage greater use of the form in the future and suggest that Lloyd's must investigate this divided opinion.

-- 3.9.13 There is, however, a growing concern that the declining use of LOF contracts also signals an increasing threat to the safety of life and the marine environment.
-The threat is that of owners (or their insurers) delaying the contracting of salvage services to a vessel in peril as alternative options to an LOF contract are explored and negotiated to find a cheaper option. - 3.9.14 In order to explore this further, recipients were asked to what extent do you agreed or disagreed with each of the following statements?
+- 4.5.15 There is, however, a growing concern that the declining use of LOF contracts also signals an increasing threat to the safety of life and the marine environment.
+The threat is that of owners (or their insurers) delaying the contracting of salvage services to a vessel in peril as alternative options to an LOF contract are explored and negotiated to find a cheaper option. - 4.5.16 In order to explore this further, recipients were asked to what extent they agreed or disagreed with each of the following statements: (Fig 10)

 Figure 10.
 Lloyd's Open Form.
-(Base=105)

-- 3.9.15 From the feedback I have received, I do believe that LOF is 'almost always' considered.
-However, I think that it is also dismissed 'almost immediately' by some parties and, at times, without regard to the casualty or the potential of the situation deteriorating. - 3.9.16 This is an area where I feel that there needs to be more 'accountability', if there is an impact on the risk to safety, and/or to the environment. - 3.9.17 Although it is deemed that there is not always a viable alternative contract, the fact that it is considered to be more costly, is usually the determining factor.
-With few exceptions, respondents attributed the decline in the uptake of LOF to financial considerations.
+- 4.5.17 From the feedback I have received, I believe that LOF is 'almost always' considered.
+However, I think that it is also dismissed 'almost immediately' by some parties and, at times, without regard to the casualty or the potential of the situation deteriorating. - 4.5.18 Where there is a risk to safety and/or to the environment, then this is an area where I feel that there needs to be more 'accountability' and 'transparency' with respect to the decision makers. - 4.5.19 Although sixty-six percent (66%) stakeholders concluded that there is not always a viable alternative contract, the fact that LOF is considered to be more costly is usually the determining factor in not using LOF.

+4.5.20 With few exceptions, respondents attributed the decline in the uptake of LOF to financial considerations.
 (Fig.11)

 Figure 11.
 Decline in the uptake of LOF.
-(Base=105)